Better Process Mapping and Sparse Quadratic Assignment: Rank Reordering Algorithms

 \subsection{Initial Solutions}

 We propose two strategies exploiting the hierarchy.
 Intuitively, we want to identify subgraphs in the communication graph of processes that have to communicate much with each other and then place such processes closely, \ie on the same node, same rack and so forth.
 In the following, we assume a homogeneous hierarchy of the supercomputer, but our algorithms can be extended to heterogeneous hierarchies in a straightforward way.
 Let $\mathcal{S}=a_1, a_2, ..., a_k$ be a sequence describing the hierarchy of the supercomputer.
-The sequence should be interpreted as each processor having $a_1$ cores, each node $a_2$ processors, each rack $a_3$ nodes, \ldots.
+The sequence should be interpreted as each processor having $a_1$ cores, each node $a_2$ processors, each rack $a_3$ nodes, \ldots, such that the total number of processors is $n=\Pi_{i=1}^{k}a_i$.
 We propose two algorithms to compute initial mappings, a top down and a bottom up approach.
 The first one, \emph{top down}, splits the communication graph recursively and the second one, builds a hierarchy \emph{bottom up}.

 The \emph{top down approach} starts by computing a \emph{perfectly balanced} partition of $G_\mathcal{C}$ into $a_k$ blocks each having $n/a_k$ vertices (processes).
 The partitioning task is done using the techniques provided by Sanders and Schulz~\cite{kabapeE} which provide high quality partitions and guarantee that each block of the output partition has the specified amount of vertices.
 In principle, the nodes of each block will be assigned completely to one of the $a_k$ system entities.
 Each of the system entities provides precisely $n/a_k$ PEs.
 We then proceed recursively and partition each subgraph induced by a block into $a_{k-1}$ blocks and so forth.
 The recursion stops as soon as the subgraphs have only $a_1$ vertices left.
 In the base case, we assign processes to permutation~ranks.